H-1B1 Singapore Visa Subject Matter Expert Jobs

 Prepare for consular scrutiny on employer legitimacy

-Unlike H-1B visa, the H-1B1 is adjudicated at the U.S. consulate in Singapore without prior USCIS approval.
+Unlike H-1B visa, the H-1B1 visa is adjudicated at the U.S. consulate in Singapore without prior USCIS approval.
 Bring your employer's financial statements, organizational chart showing your reporting line, and a detailed offer letter describing your Subject Matter Expert responsibilities.

 Frequently Asked Questions